Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ## Block server

-When the blocks server receives a request that requires authorization it forwards the `Authorization` header to the [authentication API](../Qabel-Accounting#authentication) to verify the authorization token.
+When the block server receives a request that requires authorization it forwards the `Authorization` header to the [authentication API](../Qabel-Accounting#authentication) to verify the authorization token.